This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing capital costs associated with upstream activities

-However, the company believes that 2013 was a peak year of capital expenditures and it would not spend more than $40 billion on leasing rigs, floating oil platforms, installing pipelines and repairing oil-refineries this year.
+However, the company believes that 2013 was a peak year of capital expenditures and it would not spend more than $40 billion on leasing rigs, floating oil platforms, installing pipelines and repairing oil refineries in 2014.

 It is estimated that a large part of the world's oil reserves have already been discovered.
 Recent statistics have indicated that global consumption has been outpacing reserve additions.
 Peak oil is a commonly used term to describe the point at which world oil output will reach a maximum and decline afterward.

 However, many institutions such as the International Energy Agency (IEA) believe that peak oil will not occur for another 25 years at the very least.
 Many governments across the world are promoting alternative energy measures to ensure that the supply and demand of energy will be met at all times to come.